FirebaseExtended/angularfire/documentationv2.md

 an object with a key named `$value` containing the primitive value.
 If the reference pointed to an array, you'll get an object with the array indices as keys.
-If you'd like a native array ordered by priority instead, please take a look at the `sortByPriority` filter, explained later in this document.
+If you'd like a native array ordered by priority instead, please take a look at the `orderByPriority` filter, explained later in this document.

 ``` js
 myapp.controller("MyController", ["$scope", "$firebase",